KPrince-coder/emr-big-data-processing/docs/running_scripts.md

 1. **Consistency**: Choose one approach and use it consistently throughout the project
 2. **Documentation**: Document the chosen approach for other developers
 3. **Virtual Environments**: Always use virtual environments to isolate dependencies
+4. **Package Management**: Use UV (recommended) or pip for package management
-4. **Testing**: Ensure scripts can be run in both development and production environments
+5. **Testing**: Ensure scripts can be run in both development and production environments
-5. **CI/CD**: Verify that your chosen method works in CI/CD pipelines
+6. **CI/CD**: Verify that your chosen method works in CI/CD pipelines

 ## Recommended Approach